 I recommend this book on those days when you are having a parenting wobble or six!
 Whatever possessed us when we became pregnant to think that we might sail thought the whole parenting lark?
 We don’t expect this from ourselves in fields such as work or education.
 We muck up and if we are loving parents, we stress out and carry on.
 In the end it might be the very parenting mistakes we hate ourselves for that help our children develop the most.
 Also many a parent’s eulogy includes memories from children of their not so perfect parents who they deem utterly perfect for them.
 As my dear late mum used to say and as this book reminds me, most of the time things do work out in the end even if we cannot see where we are all headed as a family at the time.

-I recommend this book as a light-hearted read that cleverly has some important lessons to share with every parent or indeed anyone who is just doing their best.
+I recommend Confessions of a Bad Mother as a light-hearted read that cleverly has some important lessons to share with every parent or indeed anyone who is just doing their best.